 In the mid-1900’s Carl Rogers proposed a revolutionary new approach to therapy.
 Up to that point, the clinician was typically seen as the expert and even authority in the therapy space.
 However, Rogers proposed it is the client themselves who are the true experts over their own lives and their own needs in therapy.
 In line with this, he taught counselors and therapists to practice client centered therapy.

-In today’s mental health treatment, another revolution is occurring as many providers are now offering client sessions through telehealth approaches over internet video chats.
+In today’s mental health treatment, another revolution is occurring as many providers are now offering client sessions through telehealth (teletherapy) approaches over secure and HIPAA compliant video conferencing.
 Learn all about how you can adapt the classic principles of client centered therapy to the modality of teletherapy:

 Rogers said that good client centered therapists need to demonstrate three key qualities.
 Chief among these is genuineness.
 This simply means that the therapist brings their true self to the therapy relationship.
 This does not mean that the therapist spends excessive amounts of time discussing themselves or their own problems.
 Rather, it just means that the counselor is open to sharing his or her genuine reactions.
 Offering this leads to more open communication in the therapy relationship.